Wendy Nelson – Founder and Project Lead

 Wendy is Senior Fellow with the Institute of Health Policy, Management and Evaluation at the University of Toronto and an experienced executive in the health and social service sectors, possessing an established track record leading positive organizational and health systems change.

-As a mentor and advisor, Wendy helps people and organizations build capacity and “readiness for action,” where business strategy is turned into positive, tangible action.
 Change and transformation requires leaders who are curious about the unknown, have empathy and possess equal amounts of courage and common sense.
-Wendy brings these qualities to her work with teams and organizations that want to lead change and transformation – even in the most complex environments.
+Wendy brings these qualities to her work with students, teams and organizations that want to facilitate change and transformation.

 Wendy has served as a senior executive in a broad range of settings in the public and private sector including North York General Hospital, Trillium Health Centre, St. Joseph’s Hospital in Hamilton, and the Ontario Public Service.
-For eight years, Wendy served as President and CEO of Rx Canada, a private start up company eventually serving over 6000 community based retail pharmacies in all provinces.
+For eight years, Wendy served as President and CEO of Rx Canada, a private company serving community based retail pharmacies in all provinces.